 Nausea, vomiting, and diarrhea are common side effects of many drugs and medications.
 Common offenders include

 Digoxin (usually used for heart failure or certain irregular heart rhythms)

 Antibiotic use also may cause Clostridioides difficile–induced diarrhea Clostridioides (formerly Clostridium) difficile–Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
 The inflammation is caused by toxin produced... read more .

-Recognizing that a drug is causing gastroenteritis can be difficult.
-In mild cases, a doctor can have a person stop taking the drug and later start taking it again.
-If the symptoms subside when the person stops taking the drug and resume when the person starts taking the drug again, then the drug may be the cause of the gastrointestinal symptoms.
-In severe cases of gastroenteritis, a doctor may instruct the person to stop taking the drug permanently.
+Recognizing that a drug or medication is causing gastroenteritis can be difficult.
+In mild cases, a doctor can have a person stop taking the drug or medication and later start taking it again.
+If the symptoms subside when the person stops taking the drug or medication and resume when the person starts taking it again, it may be the cause of the gastrointestinal symptoms.
+In severe cases of gastroenteritis, a doctor may instruct the person to stop taking the drug or medication permanently.